bhavikbhagwani/groupprojectG30/README.md

 You can get the list of commands just by typing '?' or 'help'

-To start/restart the game you shall type 'start'.
+To start/restart the game you shall type 'start'

 After this you should fill you name in and set the difficulty This difficulty manages the intelligence of the computer